sunnysideup/npm-page-favourites-bookmarker/README.md

 No network calls are made unless `baseUrl` is provided.

-On `init()`, if `syncOnLoad` is true and `userIsLoggedIn` is true, the client pulls bookmarks from {bookmarks} and merges with local.
+On `init()`, if `syncOnLoad` is true and `userIsLoggedIn` is true, the client pulls favourites from {bookmarks} and merges with local.

-This initial pull is run whenever the number of bookmarks on the server is not the same as the local ones.
+This initial pull is run whenever the number of favourites on the server is not the same as the local ones.

 Every add/remove/reorder triggers a POST {events}.